vontio/vontio.github.io/_posts/2012-09-23-CocosBuilder-for-cocos2dx-tutorial-part-one.md

 ---
 layout: post
-tagline: "CocosBuilder-for-cocos2dx-tutorial-part-one"
+tagline: "code connection"
 category : cocos2d-x
 tags : [cocos2d-x,cocosbuilder]
 ---
 {% include JB/setup %}

-I. create a empty HelloCocos2dx project
+**I. create a empty HelloCocos2dx project**

 use the cocos2dx template

-II. setup CocosBuilder
+**II. setup CocosBuilder**

-create a CocosBuilder project called HelloCocos2dx in CocosBuilder File->new File to create a Layer file HelloLayer add a CCLabelTTF,make it center,in the property panel Code Connections section change Don't assign to Owner var,and input txtHello,change Sample Text to "Hello From CocosBuilder" add a CCMenu,and add a CCMenuItemImage to the CCMenu,in the CCMenuItemImage property panel CCMenuItem section,input onSayHello: for Selector field and change target to Owner,in the CCMenuItemImage section select a image for normal state. in CocosBuilder File->Project Settings set Publish Directory to xcode project Resources/UI,uncheck all the checkbox,now publish
+- create a CocosBuilder project called HelloCocos2dx
+- in CocosBuilder File->new File to create a Layer file HelloLayer
+- add a CCLabelTTF,make it center,in the property panel Code Connections section change Don't assign to Owner - -- var,and input txtHello,change Sample Text to "Hello From CocosBuilder"
+- add a CCMenu,and add a CCMenuItemImage to the CCMenu,in the CCMenuItemImage property panel CCMenuItem section,input onSayHello: for Selector field and change target to Owner,in the CCMenuItemImage section select a image for normal state.
+- in CocosBuilder File->Project Settings set Publish Directory to xcode project Resources/UI,uncheck all the checkbox,now publish

-III. connect with code
+**III. connect with code**

-create a cpp class called LayerHello
+- create a cpp class called LayerHello

 LayerHello.h
 {% highlight cpp %}
 #ifndef __LayerHello__